Hawaii with Teenagers: How to Plan a Trip Everyone Enjoys

 Step One: Involve Them in the Planning

-Here is how I do it: about a month before the trip, I sit down with each kid individually (not together - that turns into a negotiation circus) and ask them to pick three things they absolutely want to do.
+How I do it: about a month before the trip, I sit down with each kid individually (not together - that turns into a negotiation circus) and ask them to pick three things they absolutely want to do.
 I also ask them to name one thing they definitely do not want to do.
 Then I build the itinerary around those answers.

 The Screen Time Conversation

-• Phones are welcome for photos and music
+• Phones are welcome for photos and music.

-• During meals, phones go away
+• During meals, phones go away.

-• During activities (snorkeling, hiking, zip lining), phones go in the waterproof phone pouch or the bag
+• During activities (snorkeling, hiking, zip lining), phones go in the waterproof phone pouch or the bag.

-• Evenings at the hotel or rental are free time - they can do whatever they want
+• Evenings at the hotel or rental are free time.
+They can do whatever they want.

 Balancing Activity and Rest

-• Morning: One planned activity (snorkeling, hike, zip line, etc.)
+• Morning: One planned activity (snorkeling, hike, zip line, etc.).

-• Late afternoon: Optional light activity or free time
+• Late afternoon: Optional light activity or free time.

-• Evening: Dinner together, then they are free
+• Evening: Dinner together, then they are free.

 Letting Teens Have Independence